No posts could be found that matched the specified criteria.

 - Meyer Lab : Mariscal Estigarribia esquina Tte.
 Coronel Irrazabal WhatsApp: +595985134688.

 - Diaz Gill Lab : Pai Perez 218 entre Eligio Ayala y Mcal.
 Estigarribia.
 Phone: (595-21) 2174204 WhatsApp : +595986132683.

 - Laboratorio Curie : Juan de Salazar 728 casi Washington.
 Phones: (595-21) 200447, (595-21) 200772 WhatsApp : +595974889082.

 - Has the government of Paraguay approved a COVID-19 vaccine for use?
 Yes

 - On December 29, 2020, the President of Paraguay signed a law authorizing the emergency use of vaccines approved by the US, EU, and other regional health authorities.
-The government has not yet announced a timeline for availability of the vaccine or determined which vaccine will be available.
-Please continue to closely monitor the Ministry of Health Website for updates.
+Those with residence in Paraguay are eligible to receive the vaccine.
+Currently, the Paraguayan government is vaccinating individuals age 85 and above and allowing registration for individuals age 60 and above.
+To register, please visit the Ministry of Health website.

 - The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.